When Is the Best Time

 - What does low tide mean?

-Please, enter the Figure 8 pools only during a low water level.
+Please, enter the Figure 8 pools only during a low water level, best is a negative tide means below sea level.
 Due to park opening times (read below), you can only be there during one of the two low tide periods on a single day.
 Plan your visit accordingly: Garie Beach Tide Times and Heights.

 - When to arrive at Figure 8 Pools?